jeffreykegler/old_kollos/notes/design/intermediate.md

 Internal rules do not have alternatives.
 An ordinary BNF external rule
 contains a single alternative.
-An external sequence rule also contains only one alternative.
+An external counted rule also contains only one alternative.
 Precedenced external rules,
 however, may contain many alternatives.
 In the SLIF, the alternatives of precedenced